-At the University of Missouri, as members of the deans’ council, deans play a central role, individually and as a group, in the university’s academic administration.
+At the University of Missouri, as members of the Council of Deans, deans play a central role, individually and as a group, in the university’s academic administration.

 Deans are involved centrally in issues including strategic planning, budget, curriculum, facilities and research.
 Moreover, they are key participants in external relations of the university, including fundraising, alumni relations, economic development, political priorities (federal and state) and public relations.

 Deans support and promote the highest quality educational programs, research, public service and economic development activities of their respective colleges and schools.

 Each dean must be an effective advocate for his or her college, both within the university and externally.
 Deans have ultimate accountability for their colleges’ sound management of resources: fiscal, facilities and human.
 They are responsible for collegiate planning, including alignment of plans for educational, research and other activities in their colleges.

 Deans are directly responsible for:

 - Engaging faculty, staff and students in discussions of all important collegiate issues and assuring a positive, high-quality working environment

 - Convening strategic intellectual discussions about future academic directions of departments, centers, programs and the college itself

 - Advocating for the college, especially by joining the university-wide processes in strategic planning, budget, facilities planning and political action, to position the college favorably in the university’s broader planning